Ladakhi language: Script

 Ladakhi is usually written using Tibetan script, and the pronunciation of Ladakhi is much closer to written Classical Tibetan than that of most other Tibetic languages.
 Ladakhis pronounce many of the prefix, suffix and head letters that are silent in many other Tibetic languages, in particular the Central Tibetan.
 This tendency is more pronounced to the west of Leh, and on the Pakistani side of the Line of Control, in Baltistan.
-For example, a Tibetan would pronounce sta ('axe') as [tá], but a Lehpa would say [sta], and a Purgi would pronounce [stare].
-While a Tibetan would pronounce འབྲས་ ’bras ('rice') as [ɳʈɛ́ʔ], Lehpa say [ɖas], and the Purgi pronounce it as [bras].
 Although the pronunciation is relatively conservative, the Ladakhi language has accumulated significant grammatical differences from the classical, written language.

 The question of whether to write colloquial Ladakhi (phalskat) in the Tibetan script or to write an only slightly Ladakhified version of Classical Tibetan (choskat) is controversial in Ladakh.
 Muslim Ladakhis speak Ladakhi but most do not read the Tibetan script.
 Most Buddhist Ladakhis can sound out the Tibetan script but do not understand Classical Tibetan, yet many Ladakhi Buddhist scholars insist that Ladakhi must be written only in a form of Classical Tibetan, seeing the vernacular-based orthography only as deviation from the "proper" language.
 A limited number of books and magazines have been published in colloquial Ladakhi, one example being Ladags Melong from SECMOL.

 In Ladakhi language, it is customary to add the suffix 'le' at the end of sentences as a sign of respect towards the individual being spoken to.
 This linguistic convention is a way to express politeness and honor towards the listener, emphasizing the cultural values of respect and courtesy.

 Written Ladakhi is most often romanised using modified Wylie transliteration, with th denoting an aspirated dental t, for example.